-National Chaplain Huston: Friends, we would not forget our fathers and what could be more fitting than that the one our lattiers and what the one who has performed this service for two years preceding should wno has performed this eagain this year?
-One who has been perform the same service again this year? perform the same services with the Grand Army, one that is Secrevery closely associated with the Grand Army, one that is Secrevery very to the Commander-in-Chief and for many years has been so closely related to it.
+National Chaplain Huston: Friends, we would not forget our fathers and what could be more fitting than that the one our lattiers and what service for two years preceding should who has performed this service for two years preceding should wno has performed this year?
+One who has been perform the same service again this year?
+One who has been perform the same set the drand Army, one that is Secrevery to the Commander-in-Chief and for many years has been so closely related to it.
 So, then, at this hour, as National President of our own Auxiliary, Sister Emma Finch, will deposit flowers in memory of the departed heroes of the Grand Army.